wp-plugins/bootstrap-widget-styling/readme.txt

 Tags: Bootstrap, widgets, mobile, responsive, default widgets Requires at least: 3.9
 Tested up to: 4.0
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Make widgets mobile.
-A bigger click area and cleaner look for 8 default widgets.
+A bigger click area and cleaner look for 9 default widgets.

 == Description ==

-* Gives Bootstrap styles to widgets: "Categories," "Archives," "Pages," "Search," "Recent Posts," "Recent Comments," "Meta," and "Tag Cloud."
+* Gives Bootstrap styles to widgets: "Categories," "Archives," "Pages," "Search," "Recent Posts," "Recent Comments," "Custom Menu," "Meta," and "Tag Cloud."
 * Fast: must have Bootstrap 3 because it only sends one small file to the browser.
 * Disable plugin for certain widgets, using "Settings" page.
 * Works with all widgets in Bootstrap themes "evolve," and "Unite."
-Mostly works on "Bootstrap Ultimate" (except for "Pages") "DevDmBootstrap3" (except for "Search").
+Mostly works on "DevDmBootstrap3" (except for "Search").
 Doesn't work at all on "The Bootstrap," "Radiant," "Customizr," and "Inkzine."
 * Doesn't work if you have more than one of each kind of widget on a page.
 For example, two "Categories" widgets.
 * No setup needed, unless you want to disable it for certain widgets.